 - Commercially available molecular biomarker tests (i.e., Oncotype Dx Prostate, Prolaris, Decipher, and ProMark) may be offered in situations in which the assay result, when considered as a whole with routine clinical factors, is likely to affect management.
-Routine ordering of molecular biomarkers is not recommended (Type: Evidence localized prostate cancer.
-The guidelines stated that tissue based; Evidence quality: Intermediate; Strength of recommendation: Moderate). - Any additional molecular biomarkers evaluated do not have sufficient data to be clinically actionable or are not commercially available and thus should not be offered (Type: Evidence based; Evidence quality: Insufficient; Strength of recommendation: Moderate). - Consideration of a commercially available molecular biomarker test (e.g., Decipher Genomic Classifier) is recommended in situations in which the assay result, when considered as a whole with routine clinical factors, is likely to affect management.
-In the absence of prospective clinical trial data, routine use of genomic biomarkers in the postprostatectomy setting to determine adjuvant versus salvage radiation or to initiate systemic therapies should not be offered (Type: Evidence based; Evidence quality: Intermediate; Strength of recommendation: Moderate). - In men with newly diagnosed prostate cancer eligible for have not shown a clear role in active surveillance, both magnetic resonance imaging and genomics intend to identify clinically significant cancers.
+Routine ordering of molecular biomarkers is not recommended (Type: Evidence based; Evidence quality: Intermediate; Strength of recommendation: Moderate). - Any additional molecular biomarkers evaluated do not have sufficient data to be clinically actionable or are not commercially available and thus should not be offered (Type: Evidence based; Evidence quality: Insufficient; Strength of recommendation: Moderate). - Consideration of a commercially available molecular biomarker test (e.g., Decipher Genomic Classifier) is recommended in situations in which the assay result, when considered as a whole with routine clinical factors, is likely to affect management.
+In the absence of prospective clinical trial data, routine use of genomic biomarkers in the postprostatectomy setting to determine adjuvant versus salvage radiation or to initiate systemic therapies should not be offered (Type: Evidence based; Evidence quality: Intermediate; Strength of recommendation: Moderate). - In men with newly diagnosed prostate cancer eligible for active surveillance, both magnetic resonance imaging and genomics intend to identify clinically significant cancers.
 The Expert Panel endorses their use only in situations in which the result, when considered with routine clinical factors, is likely to affect management.
-This may include, for localized prostate cancer and are not necessary for instance, the initial management of men who are potentially eligible for active surveillance, where each of these approaches may provide clinically relevant and actionable information.
-These tests may provide information independent of routine clinical parameters and independent of one another (Type: Informal consensus; benefits/harms ratio unknown; Evidence quality: Low; Strength of recommendation: Weak). fellow up.
+This may include, for instance, the initial management of men who are potentially eligible for active surveillance, where each of these approaches may provide clinically relevant and actionable information.
+These tests may provide information independent of routine clinical parameters and independent of one another (Type: Informal consensus; benefits/harms ratio unknown; Evidence quality: Low; Strength of recommendation: Weak).